 FLASF is a community run, local competition where prizes, trophies, certificates and cash awards are given to students with what are judged to be the best projects.
 Approximately $15,000 in cash and travel awards to the Canada Wide Science Fair are given to the winning students each year.
 FLASF is an affiliate of Youth Science Canada, who manage the Canada Wide Science Fair.

 If you are a student, parent, teacher, volunteer or just interested, please explore our website by clicking on the tabs at the top of the screen to find out more about FLASF and learn how you can participate in the fair.

 Please note that you do not have to have competed in a school science fair to enter this regional science fair.
 Any student in the region can and is encouraged to participate!

 STUDENTS: Please follow the link 'Students' to find out how to particpate in this year's fair.

-RETURNING THIS YEAR: Helping Saturdays We will have voluntary workshops on two Saturday afternoons in January and February (Saturday, 31 January from 2:00 to 4:00 pm at the Wilson Room, Central Branch, Kingston Public Library, 130 Johnson Street AND Saturday, 21 February from 1:00 to 3:00 pm at the Education Library, McArthur Hall, Queens University on Union Street) to give students an opportunity to get advice on their project and/or display.
+Helping Saturdays We have two voluntary workshops on Saturday afternoons in January and February (see Schedule Page for dates and times) to give students an opportunity to get advice on their project and/or display.
 If you are interested, we will have Queen's University students and senior judges ready to help you with your project.
-If you are interested in attending either of these voluntary workshops, please pre-register at email@example.com before January 16, 2015 for the January workshop and before February 1, 2015 for the February workshop.
+If you are interested in attending either of these voluntary workshops, please pre-register before the deadline (see Schedule Page) at email@example.com.
 Bring whatever material you feel you need to get the best help possible.
 Please come with a parent or guardian who will stay with you for this one-on-one mentoring session.

 FLASF in the News: